Building OpenBullet 2 from source

 Building the Web Client from its source code

-Open your favourite terminal (or git bash) and run
+Open your favorite terminal (or Git Bash) and run:

 git clone https://github.com/openbullet/OpenBullet2/